Prompt Asks for "Best" Without Defining a Decision Rule

 If it still fails

-1. Criteria may be too vague — make each one quantitative if possible.
+1. Criteria may still be too vague — make each one quantitative with a unit and a cap.

-2. Add 1-2 worked examples of past decisions to anchor.
+2. Add 1-2 worked examples of past decisions, with their scores, to anchor the scale.

-3. For decisions with sensitive context, the model may not have the data — provide it.
+3. For decisions with sensitive or private context, the model may simply lack the data — provide it inline.

-4. Some decisions genuinely lack a “best” — the right answer is “pick any of these top 3; here are the trade-offs”.
+4. Some decisions genuinely lack a single “best”.
+The right answer is “any of these top 3 is fine; here are the trade-offs”, and a good rubric will surface that as a near-tie rather than a fake winner.

 Prevention

-• Default: convert every “best” prompt into a weighted rubric.
+• Default: convert every “best” prompt into a weighted rubric before you send it.

-• Keep rubric files per decision type (vendor, architecture, library, tool).
+• Keep one rubric file per decision type (vendor, architecture, library, tool).

 • For team decisions, agree on the rubric before running the prompt.

-• Audit “best” decisions monthly — were they reproducible?
-If not, your rubric is missing something.
+• Audit “best” decisions monthly: were they reproducible?
+If not, the rubric is missing a criterion or a tie-breaker.

 • Replace “best” / “most” / “top” with axis-specific language as a writing reflex.

-• When in doubt, ask the model to propose a rubric first; review and adopt before asking for the pick.
+• When in doubt, ask the model to propose a rubric first, then review and adopt it before asking for the pick.

 Tags: #Troubleshooting #Prompt #Prompt quality #Prompt engineering